-After the Tokyo orientation, the 10 Junior Fellows will travel together to visit important cultural sites and meet leaders in various fields.
+After the homestay and school experience, the Junior Fellows will travel together (with chaperones) to visit important cultural sites and meet leaders in various fields.
 Possible site visits include Hiroshima, Kyoto, Nara and Osaka.
-Previous Junior Fellows have had opportunities to speak with senior business executives, participate in traditional craft workshops and meet leading photojournalists and manga artists.
-The program leaders have extensive knowledge of Japanese history, culture and society, and guide the Fellows to an in-depth understanding of Japan.
+Previous Junior Fellows have had opportunities to speak with senior business executives, participate in traditional craft workshops, and meet leading photojournalists and manga artists.
+Program leaders have extensive knowledge of Japanese history, culture and society, and help the Junior Fellows to develop an in-depth understanding of Japan.

 Guidelines for Application

-• Why are you interested in participating in the Junior Fellows program?
+Q 1.
+Why are you qualified to participate in the Junior Fellows program?

-• How might you use this experience for your future goals?
+Q 2.
+How will you use this leadership program in Japan to achieve your future career goals?

-• End of February 2014: Final selection of Fellows
+• Beginning of February, 2015 - Final selection and announcement of 2015 Junior Fellows

 Japan Society Education Program